Main

 Taiwan: Mountain Clean-up Initiative

 Taiwan, characterized by its predominantly hilly and mountainous terrain, is home to 268 mountains over 3000 meters.
 In a bid to foster greater appreciation for the beauty of Taiwan's mountains, restrictions on access to mountain forests were lifted in October 2019, and a multitude of initiatives are underway to preserve the mountain environment, including in the areas of education and infrastructural development.
-Mitsui Taiwan’s headquarters is located in Taipei, which is a basin surrounded by many mountains.
+Mitsui Taiwan's headquarters is located in Taipei, which is a basin surrounded by many mountains.
 Every year, newly recruited employees of Mitsui Taiwan organize a mountain clean-up initiative as a way to promote employee well-being and unity within the company.
 Accompanied by their family members, employees embark on a hike up the mountains, collecting litter along the way.
+In 2023, 28 people, including CEO, employees, and employees' families, attended the event.
 Mitsui Taiwan will continue to actively engage in community contribution initiatives.

 Japan: Plastic Bottle Cap Collection Campaign

-The Kyushu Office is working in cooperation with AEON Kyushu on a PET bottle cap collection campaign.
+The Kyushu Office is working on a PET bottle cap collection.
 Proceeds from the collected PET bottle caps are donated to the Japan Committee Vaccine for the World's Children (JCV), an authorized NPO.
 In support of JCV's activities, the Kyushu Office will continue its involvement in this campaign as an initiative in which anyone can participate.

 Japan: Cleanup Activities by Arakawa River Clean-aid Forum